SPGryphons/GryphonCTF2018-Challenges/challenges/misc/MyName/README.md

 There are hints in index.jsp itself
 Each hint displays an image as well as some text.

-*Creator - Va1aR (Joshua)

-### Hints

-These hints are in index.jsp as well

-1. What is this popular youtube channel?
-2. What game is this?
-3. What is this?

-## Setup Guide
-1. Run `./build.sh` in the service directory.

-## Solution

 1. User must download and save the wordsearch png file
 2. User must open the saved png file with Notepad